arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ### Native USB

 Sending serial data to your computer is done using the standard `Serial` object.
-I

 ```arduino
 Serial.begin(9600);